benduong2001/BootlegTensorFlow/README.md

 # BootlegTensorFlow

 Very basic and simplified modeler for feed-forward neural networks, built from scratch.
 Can support convolution neural networks, and possibly support vector machines (but cannot currently support recurrent neural network).
-The reason was to give a bit more under-the-hood understanding of basic neural networks without tensorflow's blackbox effect.
+The reason was to give a bit more under-the-hood understanding of basic neural networks without its usual blackbox effect, down to the backpropagation of the matrices.

-* You can try out BTF_mn_classification_test_run.py, which will give a sample run of a neural network learning to seperate the 3 clusters (-20< = x <= 0), (0 <= x <= 25), (26 <= x <= 80)

 * The convolutional neural network's sample run involves distinguishing between 5x5 drawings of 1 or 0.
 * You must first run convnet_image_creator.py, which will generate the dataset of images in another folder called convnet_images.